whisper-project/in-my-voice.client.swift/README.md

 A single conversation can utilize both transports, with some Listeners on Bluetooth and others on Ably.

-Establishment and teardown of connections between a Whisperer and Listeners takes place on one channel (called the _connection_ channel), and then content transfer from Whisperer to Listeners takes place on another channel (called the _content_ channel).
+Establishment and teardown of connections between a Whisperer and Listeners takes place on one channel (called the _control_ channel), and then content transfer from Whisperer to Listeners takes place on another channel (called the _content_ channel).
 The separate authentication of the two channels is used to prevent Listeners who aren’t authorized from eavesdropping on a conversation.

 The canonical sequence for establishing a new conversation between a Whisperer and a Listener goes as follows:

-1. The Listener sends the Whisperer a _listen offer_ control packet on the connection channel.
-This packet contains their profile ID, but reveals nothing about their username.
+1. The Listener sends the Whisperer a _listen offer_ packet on the control channel.
+This packet contains the listener’s profile ID but reveals nothing about the listener’s username.
-2. The Whisperer sends the Listener a *whisper offer* control packet on the connection channel.
+2. The Whisperer sends the Listener a *whisper offer* packet on the control channel.
 This contains the id and name of the conversation being offered as well as the Whisperer’s profile id and username.
 3. The Listener decides based on the offer information whether they want to participate in the conversation.
-If they do, they respond with a *listen request* control packet, giving their profile id and name.
+If they do, they respond with a *listen request* packet, giving their profile id and name.
-4. The Whisperer sees the _listen request_ control packet and decides based on the request information whether they want to allow the Listener into the conversation:
+4. The Whisperer sees the _listen request_ packet and decides based on the request information whether they want to allow the Listener into the conversation:
-   1. If so, the Whisperer authorizes the Listener on the content channel and sends a _listen authorization_ control packet.
+   1. If so, the Whisperer authorizes the Listener on the content channel and sends a _listen authorization_ packet.
-   2. If not, the Whisperer sends a _listen deauthorization_ control packet.
+   2. If not, the Whisperer sends a _listen deauthorization_ packet.

-5. If the Listener receives a _listenAuthYes_ control packet, they connect to the content channel and send a _joining_ message on the conversation channel.
+5. If the Listener receives a _listen authorization_ packet, they connect to the content channel and send a _joining_ message on the conversation channel.

-Because a Whisperer can recognize an existing listener from their _listen offer_ control packet, the canonical sequence for a Listener re-joining a conversation to which they were already admitted is just steps 1, 4.1, and 5 from the above sequence.
+Because a Whisperer can recognize an existing listener from their _listen offer_ packet, the canonical sequence for a Listener re-joining a conversation to which they were already admitted is just steps 1, 4.1, and 5 from the above sequence.

-Whenever a Whisperer drops from a conversation, they send a _dropping_ control packet to let the Listeners know, and vice versa (Listeners who drop send a _dropping_ control packet to the Whisperer).
+Whenever a Whisperer drops from a conversation, they send a _dropping_ packet to let the Listeners know, and vice versa (Listeners who drop send a _dropping_ packet to the Whisperer).

 ### Whisper Server